i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Justification
 -------------

-ElGamal/AES+SessionTag has been our sole end-to-end protocol for around for about 15 years, essentially without modifications to the protocol.
+ElGamal/AES+SessionTag has been our sole end-to-end protocol for about 15 years, essentially without modifications to the protocol.
 There are now cryptographic primitives that are faster.
 We need to enhance the security of the protocol.